I think I want to be an AMP mentor. How do I apply?

 What can I do if I’m not selected for this year’s program?

 In rare cases, you might not be selected because you are not a good fit for the program.
 Most of the time the reason you’re not selected is because we don’t have a good match for you.
-In this case, you will be considered an alternate who may be asked if you’d like to fill in if a mentor needs to leave the program.
-If you are interested in being a mentor in a future program year, we can keep your application on file and you can re-apply without having to redo the entire application the following year.
-There may also be volunteer opportunities with AMP; let us know if you’re interested in volunteering!
+In this case, you will be considered an alternate who may be asked if you’d like to fill a spot if a mentor needs to leave the program, and we will keep you in our mentor pool for the next program year if you’d like us to.

 What else do I need to know?

-- Mentors are required to attend two 2 hour online training sessions that will take place in September before the program begins.
-There will also be a required training/reflection session midway through the program.
+- Mentors are required to attend two 2 hour online training sessions that take place before the program begins.

 Questions?